Scholarship and Grant Payments to International Students & Exchange Visitors

 Student Accounts Receivable (A/R) Payments:

 The net amount of any U.S. source scholarship/fellowship payments that exceed the amount of qualified expenses, within a calendar year, are subject to 14% tax withholding, unless scholarship treaty benefits are available and formally claimed.
+Qualified expenses do not include room, board, insurance, or taxes.

 Accounts Payable (A/P) Payments: